xXG0DLessXx/poe-telegram-bot/README.md

 - Help command to show available commands
 - Works in both private chats and group chats
 - Knows your Telegram nickname and @username
+- Logs the last 20 messages betwen you and the bot, and sends them as a single message to the AI model, as a reminder, for better memory and context.

 ## Setup
 1. Clone this repository to your local machine.